Trzyszcz/othello-gpt-replication/README.md

 Then open _intervention.py_ using python3
 ![image](https://github.com/user-attachments/assets/e667c57d-e2af-487d-9fde-21102d475d68)

-Now you can choose move on which you want to intervene, by navigating forward, backward or jumping to specific one.
-To choose current move enter "I"
+Now you can chose move on which you want to intervene, by navigating forward, backward or jumping to specific one.
+To chose current move enter "I"

 ![image](https://github.com/user-attachments/assets/cbc916c0-09ab-4c08-b96c-45f003269ae0)

 Let say we want to change piece on F3 from white to black.
-As white is to move now, we want to choose option "mine to enemy" after providing coordinates.
+As white is to move now, we want to chose option "mine to enemy" after providing coordinates.
 This particular intervention works well on layer 2 with scaling parameter 20.

 ![image](https://github.com/user-attachments/assets/73c9e977-6551-4a12-891c-2e1009f00345)

 Then program will show us "Imaginary board before intervention".
-It is the state of the board based on information probes gather form residual stream after choosen layer.
-The comparison between this and "Imaginary board after intervention" is very usefull for choosing scaling parameter - if it is to small, both boards will be identical, if it is to big, the second board will get quite messy.
+It is the state of the board based on information probes gather form residual stream after chosen layer.
+The comparison between this and "Imaginary board after intervention" is very usefull for chosing scaling parameter - if it is to small, both boards will be identical, if it is to big, the second board will get quite messy.
 After that we get moves which are legal according to the model before intervention.

 ![image](https://github.com/user-attachments/assets/9247da2e-a27a-4384-bda6-b42800854930)